anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 by sending a request to its preferred enrollment endpoint and evaluating the HTTP response status code.

-The following figure provides an illustrative example for a domain registrar supporting several options for EST as well as for CMP to be used in BRSKI-AE.
+The following list of endpoints provides an illustrative example for a domain registrar supporting several options for EST as well as for CMP to be used in BRSKI-AE.
 The listing contains the supported endpoints to which the pledge may connect for bootstrapping.
 This